MiSikora/laboratory/README.md

 ## Integration

-Laboratory requires Java 8 bytecode.
+Laboratory requires Java 8 bytecode and enabled `@JvmDefault` annotation.
 To enable Java 8 desugaring configure it in your Gradle script.

 ```groovy
 android {